Boyu4Git/FrequentPathFinder/README.md

 Added feature:
 ---
-  instead of only 3-page paths, you can configure to any number of page, the default number is 3.
+  Instead of only 3-page paths, you can configure to any number of page, the default number is 3.

 Assumption:
 ---